mountain/metafont-glyphs/README.md

 brew install python3 # for macOS
-brew install ninja # for macOS brew install imagemagick # for macOS pip3 install numpy # for any platform
+brew install ninja # for macOS brew install imagemagick # for macOS pip3 install -r requirements.txt # for any platform
 ```

 ### Fire the tests